ipfs/ipfs-blog/src/_blog/aug-20-ipfs.io-gateway-outage-resolution-next-steps.md

 # Background

 As a reminder, IPFS and Filecoin are peer-to-peer applications to store and provide content in a distributed fashion.
 In such architecture, every peer (person or company) controls what it contributes to the network, how it does it, and how it interacts with other peers and their content.
-The architecture of Filecoin and IPFS is designed to embody the principle of user agency.
+The architecture of Filecoin and IPFS is designed to embody the principle of **user agency**.

 IPFS HTTP gateways (like the one at [https://ipfs.io/ipfs](https://ipfs.io/ipfs "https://ipfs.io/ipfs")) allow browsers and tools that speak HTTP to access content from the IPFS network.
 They don’t represent all of IPFS, but rather the HTTP resolution; they provide the canonical way to address IPFS content via http scheme URLs.
 The ipfs.io gateway is a community resource run by Protocol Labs to help developers build on IPFS, but it is just one of many gateways hosted by many groups (see [a list of 100+ gateways and their statuses](https://ipfs.github.io/public-gateway-checker/)).

 Gateway operators do not store or host the data that is viewable through the gateway.
 Rather, the gateway allows users to view content hosted by the thousands of independent node operators across the IPFS Network.
-While the best practice for reporting apparently illegal or otherwise objectionable content is to directly contact the node operator hosting the data, the gateway operator can also block the ability of users to view a particular piece of content via that gateway in appropriate circumstances.
-Protocol Labs operates the ipfs.io gateway and regularly receives and complies with reports of this nature through the abuse@protocol.ai and abuse@ipfs.io addresses.
+While the best practice for reporting apparently illegal or otherwise objectionable content is to directly contact the node operator hosting the data, gateway operators can also block the ability of users to view a particular piece of content via their gateway in appropriate circumstances.
+Protocol Labs operates the ipfs.io gateway and regularly receives and complies with reports of this nature through the [abuse@protocol.ai](abuse@protocol.ai) and [abuse@ipfs.io](abuse@ipfs.io) addresses.

 # What Happened